-My recent work includes flower painting and expressing the anthropomorphic qualities of ivy, trees and rock.
-I enjoy playing with the juxtaposition of images which seem to have no apparent relationship, but to me, are joined at the hip – a bit like the Surrealists – Magritte, Dali and co.
+Recent work includes plant studies and mixed media pieces expressing the anthropomorphic qualities of ivy, trees and rock.
+I enjoy playing with the juxtaposition of images which seem to have no apparent relation, but to me, are joined at the hip – a bit like the Surrealists – Magritte, Dali and co.
+Sometimes I tackle socio-political themes, as I believe the arts often have a more effective influence in society than rhetoric or campaigning.

 ‘O let them be left, wildness and wet;